Mitsubishi MELSEC

 JUDGE

-The quality judgment results of measurement items added on the Communication Output tab in the Output Management window are returned here.
-1 indicates pass (OK), and 0 indicates fail (NG).
+Judgement results were added for measurement items on the Communication output tab in the Output Management window.
+1 indicates OK, and 0 indicates NG.

 Up to 64 judgment results can be output at one time for a single project.